dominic-farquharson/build-a-book/README.md

 - Facebook oauth
 - Styling.

+# Version History - will be updated(incomplete)

+Version 1.0.0
+- Axios used to retrieve from Firebase.
+Open endpoint.

+Version 2.0.0

+- Endpoint is now protected.
+Firebase API used for all requests.

+Version 3.0.0

+- Statistics component has now been added.
+    - Contains a list of all of the books.
+    - Last edit, and character count of books can be viewed.
+    - Can View an Individual book's statistics
+        - Character count, last edit date for each chapter.
+- Can view edit history of a chapter ----in progress
+- Added Moment.js to track time chapter has been added/updated

 # Project Issues:

 - Should've fully planned out components hierarchy before starting.
 Constantly had to refactor code when I realized I needed something  passed down as a prop to be accessible in another component.